spookyQubit/TrafficSignClassification/writeup_template.md

 Each image in the training/validation/test set was scaled to have zero mean and unit variance.
 ![alt text][image5]

-### Design and Test a Model Architecture
+### Model Architecture
 The model was based on the LeNet architechture.
+The following table shows the dimentionality and the type of the layers used in the model.

 Layer # | Layer Type | Output Shape
 :---:| :--- | :---